Have you ever been surprised to discover that the solution to a longstanding challenge was right under your nose the whole time?

 You have access to a team (me and my guides, your dog, and you) who can open the doors to what you need to know to resolve your challenging situation.
 With this teamwork, it can happen a lot faster for you than it did for me back then!

 For those interested in my background certifications, structured courses, and titles, here is a short selection of those related to animal and/or intuitive reading skills.
-Currently, I am in the Eden Energy Medicine Certification Program.
+Currently, I am in my second year of Eden Energy Medicine.

 Licensed WEBB Energywork Practitioner – Whole Energy Body Balance (WEBB) Method by Dr. Edward Bassingthwaighte